List of Pirates of the Caribbean characters: Elizabeth Swann

 Elizabeth Swann (later Elizabeth Turner) appears in the first three films in the series (The Curse of the Black Pearl, Dead Man's Chest, and At World's End) and is the leading lady, portrayed by Keira Knightley.
 With the character originally written by screenwriters Ted Elliott, Terry Rossio, Stuart Beattie, and Jay Wolpert, she is the daughter of Governor Weatherby Swann.
 In the third film, Elizabeth Swann becomes the Pirate King of the Brethren Court and marries Will Turner.
 Nine months after Will first leaves aboard the Dutchman, Elizabeth gives birth to their son, Henry Turner.
 She appears in the fifth film, Dead Men Tell No Tales.

 In the first film, a young Elizabeth (portrayed by Lucinda Dryzek) helps rescue Will Turner from a shipwreck; she steals a pirate's medallion from Will to protect him.
 As an adult, she is engaged to James Norrington.
 Captain Barbossa captures Elizabeth.
 Because she possesses the medallion, he presumes she is the daughter of Bootstrap Bill Turner, whose blood is needed to lift the pirates' curse.
 She assists Will and Jack in defeating Barbossa.

 In Dead Man's Chest, Elizabeth has ended her engagement with Norrington in favor of marrying Will Turner; their wedding is interrupted when they are arrested by Cutler Beckett for piracy.
 Elizabeth later kills Jack Sparrow by seducing him and chaining him to the mast of the Black Pearl, where he is dragged to Davy Jones's Locker by the Kraken.

 In the third film, Elizabeth helps rescue Jack from the Locker.
 She becomes the pirate lord of the South China Sea after Sao Feng's death; she is later elected Pirate King by the Fourth Brethren Court.
 As King, she declares war on Beckett and leads the battle against him.
 Mid battle, Elizabeth marries Will Turner, who becomes the new captain of the Flying Dutchman after almost dying at the hands of Davy Jones.
-The curse of being the captain only allows Will to return to shore for one day every ten years.
-After Jones's defeat and justice for her father's murder, Elizabeth gives up piracy and returns to Port Royal.
-She and Will consummate their marriage and she falls pregnant.
-Will leaves her his heart in a chest and Elizabeth promises to protect it.
-In a post-credits scene after the film, Elizabeth has given birth to a son and the boy, now 9–10 years old, eagerly awaits the arrival of his father as the Dutchman sails towards them.
+After Jones's defeat and justice for her father's murder, Elizabeth gives up piracy and returns to Jamaica, while Will leaves aboard the Dutchman, with one day ashore and ten years at sea.
+Elizabeth and Will consummate their marriage before Will departs with the Green Flash at sunset, leaving Elizabeth the Dead Man's Chest with his still-beating heart, which Elizabeth promises to protect before she falls pregnant.
+In the post credits scene, which takes place ten years later, Will returns by the Green Flash to Elizabeth, who waits with their nine-year-old son, Henry Turner.

 Elizabeth does not appear in On Stranger Tides, but she appears briefly in a non-speaking role in Dead Men Tell No Tales as she and Will reunite after over 20 years apart.
-According to Knightley, she doesn't expect to do any more because they "take too long to shoot".
+According to Knightley, she does not expect to do any more because they "take too long to shoot".